 You can currently pick up this strap at Amazon for under $90.

 MOD is a fun camera strap and accessory company from Dallas, Texas.

 They use all local products in their aim to create fun and expressive straps that combine fashion with functionality.

-If you like design and patterns, you have to check out their website as they have so many different straps and accessories that are completely unique to anything else you will find (they might even have one for your college).
+If you like design and patterns, you have to check out their amazon storefront as they have so many different straps and accessories that are completely unique to anything else you will find (they might even have one for your college).